haninisrina/SQL_Project_Data_Job_Analysis/project_sql.md

 | 9        | javascript | 20           | 97,587         |

-**🔍 Key Insights on High-Demand & High-Paying Data Analyst Skills** 📌 High-Demand Programming Languages
+**🔍 Key Insights on High-Demand & High-Paying Data Analyst Skills** 📌 High-Demand Programming Languages  </br>
 Python (236) and R (148) are the most sought-after languages.
-Their average salaries ($101K for Python, $100K for R) suggest they are essential but widely available skills.
-📌 Cloud Tools & Big Data Technologies
+Their average salaries ($101K for Python, $100K for R) suggest they are essential but widely available skills. </br> 📌 Cloud Tools & Big Data Technologies </br>
-Snowflake, Azure, AWS, and BigQuery are in high demand, with competitive salaries ($108K–$112K).
+Snowflake, Azure, AWS, and BigQuery are in high demand, with competitive salaries ($108K–$112K). </br>
 This highlights the growing reliance on cloud computing and big data in analytics.
-📌 Business Intelligence & Visualization
+📌 Business Intelligence & Visualization  </br>
 Tableau (230) and Looker (49) emphasize the need for BI and visualization.
-With salaries around $99K–$103K, these tools are crucial for extracting actionable insights.
+With salaries around $99K–$103K, these tools are crucial for extracting actionable insights. </br>
-📌 Database Technologies
+📌 Database Technologies </br>
 Oracle, SQL Server, NoSQL remain fundamental, with salaries $97K–$104K.
-Strong database expertise is still highly valuable in data management.
+Strong database expertise is still highly valuable in data management. </br>

 ## For the numbers 6 and 8, I will focus on data analysis in Indonesia to help job seekers in Indonesia to understand the job market so that it gives a greater chance of being employed.

-## 6. Top-Demanded Skills for Data Analyst in Indonesia
+### 6. Top-Demanded Skills for Data Analyst in Indonesia
-- **Question to answer:** What are the most frequently required skills for Data Analyst roles in Indonesia?
+**❓ Question to answer:** What are the most frequently required skills for Data Analyst roles in Indonesia? </br>
-- **What to Analyze:** Identify the top skills mentioned in job postings
+**📊 What to Analyze:** Identify the top skills mentioned in job postings </br>
-- **Objective:** Helps Indonesian job seekers prioritize the skills they need to learn and understand whether they need to acquire new tools such as SQL, Python, Power BI, or Tableau.
+**🎯 Objective:** Helps Indonesian job seekers prioritize the skills they need to learn and understand whether they need to acquire new tools such as SQL, Python, Power BI, or Tableau. </br>

 ```sql
 SELECT